stbiadmin/jdn-website/content/publication/plaid/index.md

   4. Comparing each forensic identification techniques against human analysts.

-  Throughout, we will determine the distinctiveness and reliability of patterns used to identify an individual, Table 1.
+  Throughout, we will determine the distinctiveness and reliability of patterns used to identify an individual.
 These criteria will be used to determine the true positive rate (the probability that a correct match will be made) and the false positive rate (the probability that an incorrect match will be made).
 These error-rates, in particular, have been lacking in previous work, and are particularly important so that juries and judges can assess the reliability of a forensic identification.